KDIZ (AM)

 KDIZ (1570 kHz "Freedom 1570") is a commercial AM radio station licensed to Golden Valley, Minnesota, and serving the Twin Cities radio market.
-The station is owned by the Salem Media Group and broadcasts a conservative talk radio format.
-KDIZ's radio studios are on Cliff Road near Minnesota State Highway 77 in Eagan.
+It is owned by the Salem Media Group and it airs a conservative talk radio format.
+KDIZ's radio studios are on Cliff Road near Minnesota State Highway 77 and Interstate 35E in Eagan.

-By day, KDIZ is powered at 4,000 watts.
-But because 1570 AM is a Mexican clear channel frequency, KDIZ reduces power at night to 220 watts to avoid interference.
+By day, KDIZ transmits 4,000 watts; because 1570 AM is a Mexican clear channel frequency, KDIZ reduces power at night to 220 watts to avoid interference.
 The signal is non-directional at all times.
 The transmitter is on Lilac Drive North in Golden Valley, near Minnesota State Highway 100.

 Programming

-Salem Media owns two talk stations in the Twin Cities: WWTC 1280 AM carries mostly programs from the co-owned Salem Radio Network.
-Meanwhile KDIZ carries nationally syndicated hosts from Westwood One (Ben Shapiro, Chris Plante and Mark Levin) and CBS Radio (Dana Loesch) as well as some Salem hosts (Charlie Kirk, Jay Sekulow and Eric Metaxas).
+Salem Media owns two talk stations in the Twin Cities: WWTC carries mostly programs from the co-owned Salem Radio Network.
+Meanwhile, KDIZ carries nationally syndicated hosts from Westwood One (Vince Coglianese, Red Eye Radio and Mark Levin) and CBS Radio (Dana Loesch) as well as some Salem hosts (Charlie Kirk, Chris Stigall, Jay Sekulow and Eric Metaxas).

-KDIZ also carries St. John's University college football games.
+In the fall, KDIZ airs St. John's University college football games.
+Weekends feature shows on health, money, guns, veterans, golf, technology and cars, some of which are paid brokered programming.
 Most hours begin with Townhall News, similar to WWTC.